Welcome from the CEO

 Financial Highlights

-BETA's gross member contributions written were $190 million for the year ended December 31, 2022, 7.1% higher than budget, including $4.1 million in new business.
-Net income from operations was $3.6 million.
-The BETA Council authorized $11.4 million in member dividends - the 31st consecutive year that BETA has returned dividends to its members.
-Total assets were $714 million as of December 31, 2022.
+BETA's gross member contributions written were $211 million, 4% higher than budgeted for 2025, and we added $6.4 million in new business.
+Net income from operations was $2.5 million.
+Total assets were $817 million.
+The BETA Council has authorized $4.2 million in member dividends - the 34th consecutive year that BETA has returned dividends to its members.

 Members can log in to view current audited financials and prior annual reports here.